yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 As most organizations are already aware, a DNS traffic filtering solution is crucial for their cybersecurity environment.
 But while most organizations are already using a DNS traffic filter, the dilemma brought on by DoH is that compatibility issues may arise once browsers start using DoH by default.

 Here is what can be problematic.
-DNS traffic filtering solutions are using the settings built-in Operating Systems to perform DNS queries.
-However, if the browser is no longer in-use the standard DNS port (53) for queries and instead switch to the DoH one (443), the traffic filtering solution will lose sight of those queries.
+DNS traffic filtering solutions are using the settings of built-in Operating Systems to perform DNS queries.
+However, if the browser is no longer in use of the standard DNS port (53) for queries and instead switches to the DoH one (443), the traffic filtering solution will lose sight of those queries.

 While DoH indeed brings more privacy by default, it should not be confused with compliance or security.